Chart Color Schemes

 Asquith - Mount Colah features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 82.4% of all households, including 46.7% couples with children, 25.0% couples without children, and 9.8% single parent families.
-Non-family households account for 17.6%, with lone person households at 15.9% and group households making up 1.7%.
-The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.
+Family households account for 82.4% of all households, including 46.7% couples with children, 25.0% couples without children, and 9.8% single parent families.
+Non-family households constitute the remaining 17.6%, with lone person households at 15.9% and group households comprising 1.7%.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households